gravitational/careers/challenges/cloud/sre.md

 * We expect the design document to be completed roughly within the first week.
   This is to ensure you have enough time to work on the implementation.
 * Avoid writing an overly detailed design document.
-Two to three pages is sufficient.
+500-1500 words is sufficient.
 * Avoid sending us draft design documents, it is difficult to evaluate what parts are draft and which parts are complete.
 Instead we encourage asking